Five ways to avoid recruitment heartache and find your dream candidate

 What are your must-haves/non-negotiables?
 What are your ‘nice to haves’?

 Get clear on what you’re looking for, remembering skills can be taught, but behaviours and attitude can’t.
-If a candidate ticks all your boxes in terms of skillset and experience but you get the sense something is not quite right or you don’t click, listen to your gut.
+If a candidate ticks all your boxes in terms of skill set and experience but you get the sense something is not quite right or you don’t click, listen to your gut.

-You’ll be spending a LOT of time together, so you want to make sure the person you hire is a great fit for the workplace’s values and culture, as well as having the technical ability to fulfil the role requirements.
+You’ll be spending a LOT of time together, so you want to make sure the person you hire is a great fit for the workplace’s values and culture, as well as having the technical ability to fulfill the role requirements.